HelloWorldLTY/MuSe-GNN/readme.md

 ## Model

 This folder contains three .py files.
-TRIANGLE_heart.py represents the gene embeddings generation process for human heart scRNA-seq data.
-TRIANGLE_covid.py represents the gene embeddings generation process for human pancreas dataset with/without COVID.
-TRIANGLE_all_tissues.pyrepresents the gene embeddings generation process for multimodal biological data.
+MuSeGNN_heart.py represents the gene embeddings generation process for human heart scRNA-seq data.
+MuSeGNN_covid.py represents the gene embeddings generation process for human pancreas dataset with/without COVID.
+MuSeGNN_all_tissues.py represents the gene embeddings generation process for multimodal biological data.

 To run the example codes, after finishing the preprocessing and preparation steps, please use: